Miles City, Montana: Education

 Miles Community College was founded in 1939.
 The current average student to faculty ratio is 11:1; class sizes range from 8 to 50 students; and over 85% of the students qualify for financial aid.
 Miles Community College also features free tutoring at the Center for Academic Success.
-The Judson H. Flower, Jr. Library is located within the main building of Miles Community College, and is equipped with computer lab and INFOTRAC.
+The Judson H. Flower Jr. Library is located within the main building of Miles Community College, and is equipped with computer lab and INFOTRAC.

-Custer County District High School is the only high school in the entire county; some students drive as many as 60 mi to school.
-Much of the population's livelihood involves agriculture – entirely or in part; therefore, the National FFA Organization (Future Farmers of America) organization is very active and about 20% of the student population belong to it.
-The school is famous for its Chorale, which travels extensively including a trip to Carnegie Hall in NYC in 2005 and a trip to Washington D.C. in 2007.
-The school boasts that its seniors have an average ACT score of 23 and that 57% of the graduating seniors go on to complete their education at a 4-year university.
+Custer County District High School is the only secondary school in the entire county; some students unfortunately have to drive as many as 60 mi to attend High school.
+It was founded in the late 1880s as the "Miles City High School" and graduated its first class in 1893.
+A decade later, it was renamed to reflect its wider population as the Custer County High School in 1903 and graduated its first expanded class in 1904.
+Much of the current student body population's livelihood involves agriculture or ranching – entirely or in part; therefore, the local young farmers group of the National FFA Organization (Future Farmers of America) organization is very active and about 20% of the student population belong to it.
+The high school is famous for its musical Chorale, which travels extensively including a trip to the famous Carnegie Hall in New York City in 2005 and a trip to the national federal capital city of Washington D.C. in 2007.
+The Custer County high school claims that its seniors have an average ACT score of 23 and that 57% of the graduating seniors go on to complete their higher education at a 4-year university.

-Miles City also has 4 elementary schools, Lincoln (3-6), Highland Park (k-2), Jefferson (k-2), Garfield (1-6) and a middle school, Washington School (7 and 8).
-Washington Middle School boasts many extra curricular activities, including sports, builder's club and student council.
-There is also one parochial school, Sacred Heart (pre K-8).
+Miles City also has additional public schools with 4 elementary schools: Lincoln (grades 3–6), Highland Park (grades K to 2), Jefferson (K to 2), Garfield (grades 1–6).
+There is also a middle school at the Washington School (grades 7 and 8).
+Washington Middle School has many extra curricular activities, including sports, builder's club and student council.
+There is also one local parochial school in the county and town of the Roman Catholic Church, at Sacred Heart Parish School (pre K to grade 8).

-Miles City Public Library serves the area.
+The Miles City Public Library serves the area with a library building plus through its internet website for online access with connections to various other academic institutions and statewide public libraries.